sebastienrousseau/shokunin/content/index.md

 cname: "shokunin.one" ## The cname value of the site
 copyright: "© 2023 Shokunin.
 All rights reserved." ## The copyright of the site.
 description: "A Fast and Flexible Static Site Generator written in Rust." ## The description of the site. (max 160 characters)
-format_detection: "telephone=no" ## The format detection of the site.
+format-detection: "telephone=no" ## The format detection of the site.
 icon: "https://kura.pro/shokunin/images/logos/shokunin.svg" ## The icon of the site in SVG format.
 id: "https://shokunin.one" ## The id of the site.
 image_alt: "Logo for the Shokunin (職人) Static Site Generator" ## The image alt of the site.